anasdev1204/behavior-based-user-management/README.md

 # Disclaimer

 This project **does not** collect personally identifiable content or transmit data off-device.
 All processing stays local, focuses on behavioral timing/shape signals (not text or screen contents), and is designed to preserve user privacy.
-*NOTE*: The program currently saves the keys pressed by the user but only for testing purposes.
-This feature will not be used in the final version of the program